logankud/prymal-extraction-shipbob/README.md

 # prymal-extraction-shipbob
-Repo containing extraction pipelines to pull relevant data from ShipBob for reporting &amp; analysis.
+Repo containing extraction pipelines to automate the pull of relevant data from ShipBob for reporting &amp; analysis.
 Runs once daily to get current status of inventorlty levels in ShipBob